dreoporto/xandly5/README.md

 ### Keras and TensorFlow NLP Models

 The NLP models in Xandly5 are currently Keras Sequential models with Embedding and Bidirectional Long Short-Term Memory (LSTM) layers.
-This allows models to take starter text (aka seed text) specified by the user and predict the next set of words in a song or poem.
+This allows models to take starter text specified by the user and predict the next set of words.
 The LSTM layer is a Recurrent Neural Network layer that maintains memory, so that a word later in a song is influenced by earlier words.
 The bidirectional capability enhances this functionality.

-The modular nature of Xandly5 allows us to add additional models which may use other types of layers and Deep Learning technologies.
+The modular design of Xandly5 allows us to add additional models, which can leverage other Deep Learning layers, techniques, and frameworks.

 ### Catalog class

-The Catalog class uses the Keras Tokenizer to generate multiple N-gram sequences for each lyric line.
+The Keras Tokenizer is used to generate multiple N-gram sequences for each lyric line.
 An example of a N-gram sequence from one line of poetry, with corresponding text:

 ```
 LINE: once upon a midnight dreary